Mitigating quantum operation infidelity through engineering the distribution of photon losses: Introduction

-The paper is structured as follows.
-First, we present a brief review of the framework for linear optical transformations and extend it to include losses.
-We introduce essential metrics for assessing the efficiency of quantum operations.
-Subsequently, we analyze the effect of postselection on the performance of multiport interferometers within the context of boson sampling.
-Finally, we illustrate the advantages of asymmetric loss distributions by evaluating both rectangular and triangular multiport interferometer configurations in quantum state engineering applications, in particular photon distillation and the generation of 3-qubit GHZ states.
+The paper is organized as follows.
+We first review the framework for linear optical transformations and extend it to include losses.
+Next we introduce metrics for assessing the efficiency of quantum operations and analyze the effect of postselection in boson sampling.
+Finally we demonstrate the advantages of asymmetric loss distributions by evaluating rectangular and triangular multiport interferometers in quantum state engineering tasks including photon distillation and 3-qubit GHZ state generation.